Skill Game Machines vs. Arcade, ATM & Vending: Which Is Most Profitable for Your Business?

 Skill game machines are one of the most popular passive revenue streams for small business owners looking to increase income without adding significant overhead.
 Compared to lottery commissions, ATMs, and vending machines, a single skill game terminal can generate more income per square foot with very little staff work or daily effort.
 That’s why many store owners now rely on them as a core income source.

-Overview of Other Common Revenue Streams for Store Owners
+4 Common Revenue Streams for Store Owners

 Most businesses don’t depend on one income stream.
 They mix things up.
 Some rely on product sales.
 Others add machines or services.
 It’s all about making more from the same space.